emscripten-core/emscripten/site/source/docs/compiling/Dynamic-Linking.rst

 ===========================

-Emscripten’s dynamic linking is fairly simple: you build several separate code “modules” containing JavaScript, and can link them at runtime.
-The linking basically connects up the unresolved symbols in each module with the implemented symbols in the others, in the simplest of ways.
+Emscripten’s dynamic linking is fairly simple: you build several separate code “modules” from your source code, and can link them at runtime.
+The linking basically connects up the undefined symbols in each module with the defined symbols in the others, in the simplest of ways.
 It does not currently support some corner cases.

 System libraries do utilize some more advanced linking features that